tae0309/denoise-reservoir-matlab/denoise_reservoir/Readme.txt

 2. This code opens a parpool session.
 In the recursive reservoir concatenation, the reconstruction at each reservoir is fully parallel in the sense that every noisy pixel does not communicate with any other noisy pixels.

-3. There are 4 parameters to select: testImage, Intensity,NumTrainingImages,NumReservoirs.
+3. There are 4 parameters to select: testImage, Intensity, NumTrainingImages, NumReservoirs.
    a) testImage is an integer between 1 and 80.
    b) Intensity is a value in {0.6, 0.8}.
    c) NumTrainingImages is a value in {50, 100, 200, 500, 1000},